harplife/zettelkasten/math/precalculus/Chapter 3/4_Real_Zeros_of_Polynomials.md

 > [!important] Zero coefficient does not count as sign change.
 Instead, it skips over.
 > For example, given $2x^4-x^2$, which is actually $2x^4+0x^3-x^2$, we skip over the zero coefficient and just count the sign change between $2$ and $-1$.

+> [!important] For a simple function like $f(x)=x^2$ where there are no sign changes, the Descarte's Rule of Signs still holds true; there are no positive nor negative real zeros.
+There is only the zero root.

 ---
-Descarte's Rule of Signs work hand-in-hand with the Rational Zero Theorem, as knowing the number of positive/negative real zeros may possibly reduce the work to find the zeros.
+Descarte's Rule of Signs work hand-in-hand with the *Rational Zero Theorem*, as knowing the number of positive/negative real zeros may possibly reduce the work to find the zeros.

 For example, going back to the polynomial above :